kobotoolbox/devdocs/docs/_articles/kpi-frontend-development-troubleshooting.md

 export NODE_OPTIONS="--max-old-space-size=8192"
 ```

+Note: If you happen to get this error inside Docker container (e.g. while running `kobo-install`), you might need to allocate more resources to Docker app.

 ### No styles on admin page

 When you use `kobo-install` with option to run `npm` locally, sometimes you can end up with `/api/` and `/admin/` pages missing CSS files.
 To fix that you need to: